I've never really thought about using carpet freshener because we don’t have a lot of carpet in my house.

 - How to best store your homemade carpet freshener

-Don't have a ton of carpet but still fighting to get that clean house smell READ: How to make your house smell good, hacks that will surprise you
+Don't have a ton of carpet but still fighting to get that clean house smell READ: How to make your house smell good, hacks that will surprise you and check out these essential oil floor cleaner recipes for solid flooring

 What Is Carpet Freshener?